FREQUENTLY ASKED QUESTIONS ABOUT COVID-19 FOR THE MAUNU COMMUNITY

 -if someone else in the household tests positive and it has been more than 10 days since the household completed isolation, household contacts should re-isolate along with the new case for seven days.

--Any person who has had COVID-19 within the last 90 days/three months will not need to isolate as a household contact unless they become symptomatic and test positive again.
-This is because reinfection rates for people who have had COVID-19 are low for the three months after they have the virus.
+-Any person who has had COVID-19 within the last 29 days will not need to isolate as a household contact unless they become symptomatic and test positive again.

 What learning can my child do whilst isolating at home?

 For those who are self isolating, the teachers will send home a home learning plan, this is designed as self directed learning.
 The teacher will not be checking work or interacting with your child on a regular basis.
 We realise that each child will respond differently to Covid, and families will have their own ways of coping.
 Home Learning is an option for you, but of course, the first task is for everyone to get well.

 If there are any other questions that are not answered here about returning to work or school please contact the office during school hours 094388060 or email the firstname.lastname@example.org